Getting ready for your yoga session and arriving at the studio

 Held up or can't make it?

 If you can't make your weekly practice or you're held up please send me a text, just to let me know?
 It's a great help.
 Here's my number for your phone:

 07 514 777 777

 I hope you find these tips come in handy.
-It'll be lovely to see you join us in this beautiful, healthy, life affirming practice.
+It'll be great to have you join us in this beautiful, life affirming practice.
 Enjoy your yoga.